 Automation applies to orders when one of the following occurs:

-An order imports into ShipStation in the Awaiting Shipment status or an order is created in the Awaiting Shipment status.
+An order imports into ShipStation in the Awaiting Shipment status or you create a manual order in the Awaiting Shipment status.

-An order that imported or was created in the Awaiting Payment or On Hold status updates to the Awaiting Shipment status.
+An order that imported or was created in the Awaiting Payment or On Hold status updates to the Awaiting Shipment status for the first time.

 If an order imports to, or is created in, either the Shipped or Cancelled status, then automation will not run on that order unless you manually Restore it to Awaiting Shipment and click the Reprocess Automation Rules button.